It’s a rarity that a Northeast Conference team will square off against a premier Big East program.

-“For the first 17 minutes, we played probably the best basketball that we’ve played since I’ve been here,” said head coach Joe DeSantis to WQUN after the game.
+“For the first 17 minutes, we played probably the best basketball that we’ve played since I’ve been here,” head coach Joe DeSantis said to WQUN after the game.
 “They’re just too good.
 They made a run, we couldn’t stop them.”

 Playing UConn every year means playing in front of one of college basketball’s biggest stages with the eyes of the tri-state area tuning in and the eyes of the nation watching the game’s highlights on ESPN.
 It means playing in one of the country’s most hostile environments.